choe-hyonsu-gabrielle/hypervision/supervision/data/corpus/README.md

 ## Instruction
-- Put any corpus you want to teach model with here.
+- Put any corpus here that you want to teach model with.
 - Then implement customized Dataset, DataModule and Collator your own.